-- Most brands that leverage life event data in their customer retention strategies see an increase of 10x the response rate as opposed to brands that don’t
+Most brands that leverage life event data as part of their customer retention strategy see an increase of 10x the response rate – as opposed to brands that don’t.

-- Life event data allows brands to personalize their customer retention strategy promoting effectiveness
+Moreover, life event data allows brands to personalize their customer retention strategy promoting effectiveness.

-2020 has been tough for many traditional brands.
+2020 was tough for many traditional brands.
 Large swaths of the economy shut down.
-People are socially distancing and staying close to home.
-Shopping and buying habits are rapidly evolving to suit the new environment.
-Online retailers have seized the opportunity with their seemingly endless product offerings and the increasing ease of transacting online.
-To survive in the new environment, brands need to adapt.
+People were socially distancing and staying close to home.
+Shopping and buying habits were rapidly evolving to suit the new environment.
+Online retailers were seizing the opportunity with their seemingly endless product offerings and the increasing ease of transacting online.
+To survive in the new environment, brands needed to adapt.

-The key to success in the new environment is a shift from growth through acquisition at all costs to a mindset of developing lasting customer relationships.
+The key to success in that new environment was a shift from growth through acquisition at all costs to a mindset of developing lasting customer relationships.

-New customer acquisition as a sole growth strategy needs to be replaced by introducing a more comprehensive and predictive customer retention strategy.
-I’m sure most of us have now come across the following infographic, which gives a fantastic overview of the nuances between how brands leverage channels and tactics when acquiring or retaining customers.
+New customer acquisition as a sole growth strategy needed to be replaced by introducing a more comprehensive and predictive customer retention strategy.
+I’m sure many of us have now come across the infographic from MyCustomer, which gives a fantastic overview of the nuances between how brands leverage channels and tactics when acquiring or retaining customers.

 - Lack of a cohesive approach to customer retention across the organization